MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 Preferably, update the cluster configuration to set `RegisterAllProvidersIP=1` and the client connection strings to set `MultiSubnetFailover=Yes`.
 See [Connecting With MultiSubnetFailover](/sql/relational-databases/native-client/features/sql-server-native-client-support-for-high-availability-disaster-recovery#Anchor_0).

-If you cannot modify the connection strings, you can configure name resolution caching.
-See [Time-out error and you cannot connect to a SQL Server 2012 Always On availability group listener in a multi-subnet environment](https://support.microsoft.com/help/2792139/time-out-error-and-you-cannot-connect-to-a-sql-server-2012-alwayson-av).
+If you can't modify the connection strings, you can configure name resolution caching.
+See [Time-out error and you can't connect to a SQL Server 2012 Always On availability group listener in a multi-subnet environment](https://support.microsoft.com/help/2792139/time-out-error-and-you-cannot-connect-to-a-sql-server-2012-alwayson-av).

 ## Fail over to remote region